rosaba/dec_project_01/README.md

 5- We also did one transformation to answer questions how many are the crashes happening each week and uploading it back to postgres DB.

-6- We dockerize it and used Amazon services for deployiong it on cloud.
+6- We then dockerized it and used Amazon services for deployiong it on cloud.

 ### BEFORE running the code